cogitam/mint-config/README.md

           </configItem>
         </variant>
 ```
-- Add the new variant in the keyboard list and set left Windows key as keymap switcher.
+- Add the new variant in the keyboards list and set left Windows key as keymap switcher.

 #### Add Windows NTFS partitions in fstab (single user)